Free entry

 Four Corners presents: EAST END STORIES

-This showcase of 15 short films from our East End Stories project explores radical and little-known East End histories.
+This showcase of 15 short films from their East End Stories project which explores radical and little-known East End histories.
 Made by local participants using archival material from the 1970s onwards, they cover: LGBTQ+ identity, women, class, and migration; to representations of Bengali life, squatting, housing, and young people’s filmmaking.
 Most of the filmmakers have never made a film before.

 The films were created in collaboration with filmmaker Riffy Ahmed, and partners Oxford House archive, Hollie Price (University of Keele), Swadhinata Trust and contributors to the Bengali Photo Archive, Samuel Stevens (Film & Photo League archive), and Grand Union Housing Co-operative.